Rambeboy/vooi-app-bot/README.md

     ```
     npm run start
     ```
-    if an error occurs, use
+    If an error occurs, use
     ```node app\index.js```

 ---